The dark fate of ultra-faint dwarfs: Gravothermal collapse in action: Discussion

 We compare our analysis with previous constraints on SIDM using MW UFDs.
 Neglecting the gravothermal collapse scenario, \cite{Hayashi_2021a} derived a tight constraint on the cross-section, $\sigma/m_\chi < \mathcal{O}(0.1)\,\mathrm{cm}^2\,\mathrm{g}^{-1}$, using the kinematics of the UFDs Segue~I and Willman~I. When gravothermal collapse is included, \cite{Ando_2025} employed a semi-analytical method and found the cross-section at low velocities to be $\sigma/m_\chi \leq 1\,\mathrm{cm}^2\,\mathrm{g}^{-1}$, along with a preferred range at much larger cross-sections, $\sigma/m_\chi \gtrsim 10^{2\text{--}3}\,\mathrm{cm}^2\,\mathrm{g}^{-1}$.
 The latter is consistent with our results indicating that UFDs could predominantly be in the collapse phase. \cite{SanchezAlmeida_2025} constrained the cross-section to $0.35\,\mathrm{cm}^2\,\mathrm{g}^{-1} < \sigma/m_\chi < 199\,\mathrm{cm}^2\,\mathrm{g}^{-1}$ for UFDs, based on the assumption that a core in the stellar distribution reflects a DM density core; this constraint also allows for the possibility of core collapse.
 Despite differences in the inferred cross-section among these studies, in the SIDM framework most observed MW UFDs are consistent with being in the collapse phase.

 Concerning the comparison of simulated satellites to observed ones, a single system that is consistent with CDM may always appear to be consistent with a specific state of the gravothermal collapse phase when comparing only the average density within the physical half-light radius.
 This makes it difficult to distinguish a CDM halo from a core-collapsed SIDM halo.
-However, if a statistically sufficient sample of dwarf galaxies is known, it becomes possible as the gravothermal evolution implies how many systems one would expect to be in a specific state, i.e.\ what the distribution of $\tau$-values would be.
+However, if a statistically sufficient sample of dwarf galaxies is known, it becomes possible, as the gravothermal evolution implies how many systems one would expect to be in a specific state, or in other words, what the distribution of $\tau$-values would be.

-To make inferences about the collapse phase, we need a better understanding of the observed UFDs and their DM distributions beyond the averaged density, although challenges remain in practice.
+To make inferences about the collapse phase, we need a better understanding of the observed UFDs and their DM distributions beyond the average density, although challenges remain in practice.
 For example, many UFDs show a density core in their stellar distribution, which could eventually reflect an underlying DM distribution that is cored as well \citep{SanchezAlmeida_2024}.
-Nevertheless, a cuspy DM halo could also host a stellar distribution with a shallow density gradient \citep{Haekkinen_2025}. \cite{Errani_2023} pointed out that systems on orbits with a small pericentre cannot have a large DM core, as tidal forces may disrupt the satellites otherwise, and this in particular concerns Tucana~III, Segue~I, Segue~II, Reticulum~II, Triangulum~II, and Willman~I. However, this may not apply to core-collapsed SIDM halos, as they are more resilient to core-expansion halos~\citep[]{Kong_2025b}, and dedicated SIDM simulations tailored to these UFDs can help further improve the assessment.
-Additionally, it would be fruitful to extend the SIDM analysis to the population of ultra-faint compact satellites, which are smaller in size compared to the UFDs~\citep{Cerny_2026}.
+Nevertheless, a cuspy DM halo could also host a stellar distribution with a shallow density gradient \citep{Haekkinen_2026}. \cite{Errani_2023} pointed out that systems on orbits with a small pericentre cannot have a large DM core, as tidal forces may disrupt the satellites otherwise, and this in particular concerns Tucana~III, Segue~I, Segue~II, Reticulum~II, Triangulum~II, and Willman~I. However, this may not apply to core-collapsed SIDM halos, as they are more resilient to core-expansion halos~\citep[]{Kong_2025b}, and dedicated SIDM simulations tailored to these UFDs can help further improve the assessment.
+Additionally, it would be fruitful to extend the SIDM analysis to the population of ultra-faint compact satellites, which are smaller in size compared to the UFDs~\citep{Cerny_2026b}.